NEWS

 The letter says that NASEM President Marcia McNutt informed the Montana attorney general’s office that the “manual, including the chapter on climate science, will continue to be available on the Academy’s website.”

-The letter notes the Transportation Department provided $84 million in contracts or grants to the academies; the Energy Department provided $7 million; and the War Department DOW provided $33 million in federal tax dollar payments.
+The letter notes the Transportation Department provided $84 million in contracts or grants to the academies; the Energy Department provided $7 million; and the War Department provided $33 million in federal tax dollar payments.

 The attorneys general referenced National Science Foundation grantee guidelines and argued the involvement of the environmental group in the manual for judges represented a conflict of interest, as the activists had testified in environmental litigation.